clintonhealthaccess/lmis-mobile-core-refui/README.md

 Take this as template: https://github.com/clintonhealthaccess/openlmis-devops/tree/master/deployment/configuration/files/env/prod

 Change configuration as you need, most importantly, fill in the DB credentials.

+# Build your own mobile app

+You can either start anew or fork this repo.

+Refer to https://github.com/clintonhealthaccess/lmis-mobile-core/wiki/User-guide for how to use lmis mobile core APIs.

 # Distribute your app